nlztrk/turkey_wildfire_prediction/FUTUREWORK.md

 ## Future Work

-### To-Be-Implemented
+### Can-Be-Implemented
 Due to time constraints, more effort has been put into *application* part.
-From now on, the focus will be on the following items:
-- Usage of datasets for the following features:
+But the following features can also be considered for further implementations:
 - Relative humidity
 - Wind speed
 - Flora
-- Statistical analysis and exploratory data analysis on the datasets
 - Extracting features for time-series analysis on wildfire occurrence. *(eg: autocorrelation, seasonality)*
 - Generating features that represent the areal average rather than spot on location-based detections
-- Implementing hyper-parameter optimization using *Optuna* or *Hyperopt*.
 - Trying different ML models. *(eg. CatBoost, XGBoost, neural networks, ensembles)*

 ### Any Issues